Nimarit/ios-decal-proj1/README.md

 4. **Create a To-Do List app**
   * Required
     * General
+      * Create a Universal app when you construct your Xcode project.
       * UI must scale to iPhone 6 and up and all iPads in both Portait and Landscape orientations.
         * Hint: Think Auto-Layout.
 For UILabels, autoshrink in the Attributes